Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy: Numerical Results

 \section{Numerical Results}

-In this section, we apply the proposed privacy-aware fusion design to estimate the traffic density $X_k$, defined as the average number of vehicles per kilometer on a road segment, based on position and velocity data $Y_k$ randomly collected from vehicles.
+In this section, we apply the proposed privacy-aware fusion framework to estimate the traffic density $X_k$ on a road segment, where $X_k$ is defined as the average number of vehicles per kilometer.
+The estimation is based on the position and velocity data $Y_k$ reported by vehicles traveling on the road.
+Specially, as shown in Fig.~\ref{Fig.trafficDensityFusion}, the measurement from each vehicle is first processed by $f_\theta$ and then fused to produce differentially private output $Z_k$, which is subsequently used for traffic density estimation.
+Since the sensor fusion and state estimation procedure is carried out according to Algorithm~\ref{Alg.ExecutionPolicis}, the measurement data from different vehicles is protected with $\left(\alpha, \mathsf{B_G}\right)$-RDP guarantees at the trajectory level.